|Color||Most species range from brown to black in color, while the common European earwig typically appears reddish-brown with yellow-brown legs.|

 - Moisture: To reduce the level of moisture around the home, residents should fix leaky pipes and replace poorly positioned downspouts and broken irrigation systems.
 To reduce moisture indoors, consider a dehumidifier.

 Your Batzner Service Specialist will come to your property to identify the source of the earwigs and determine the proper treatment method.
-Control begins outdoors by removal of moist harborage sites, such as wood piles, landscape timbers, stones, rocks, etc. The yard should be weeded and flower beds should not be over-mulched.
+Control begins outdoors by the removal of moist harborage sites, such as woodpiles, landscape timbers, stones, rocks, etc. The yard should be weeded and flower beds should not be over-mulched.
 Prevent entry into buildings by caulking gaps around siding, windows, doors, pipes, and wires.